 It is now known that trees, for example, are communicating with each other through networks in their roots and also through intermediary systems such as mosses like mycelia that share their habitat.
 Through these means the forest inhabitants are continually sharing nutrients and information.
 They can even impede the potential spread of unwelcome plants by emitting toxic chemicals.
 And these networks can continue for many kilometers.

 But this wisdom is ancient and has been known to sages and alchemists for centuries - perhaps thousands of years.
-This concept of the interconnected and interdependent nature of creation is described in spiritual alchemy in terms of a "world Soul" which also explains the highly animated level of trees and other inhabitants of our world which were considered by the purely materialistic sciences to be inanimate.
+This concept of the interconnected and interdependent nature of creation is described in spiritual alchemy in terms of the anima mundi or "world Soul" which also explains the highly animated level of trees and other inhabitants of our world which were considered by the purely materialistic sciences to be inanimate.

 Spiritual alchemy is no "pie in the sky" speculation but a down to earth system.
-The psychic garden is one of many practical elements that explains how some of this knowledge can help us in pragmatic ways in our day to day life.
-There is very important value that can be accessed by the healing nature of many plants that are considered weeds.
+The concept of the Magic Garden is one of many practical elements that explains how some of this knowledge can help us in pragmatic ways in our day to day life.
+There is a very important aspect of the universe that can be accessed by the healing nature of many plants that are considered weeds.
 In fact it is very often the plants that are considered "weeds" that can have the greatest healing properties.
 Stinging nettles, for example, are full of nutirents and are a proven remedy for rheumatoid arthritis.

 Therefore it follows that it is the poorest soils which cannot sustain many plants that will attract the plants which can provide the most nutrients.
 It is these plants that have the most powerful healing properties.

 I was living in a house in a rural district in Germany and soon after Doreen and I learnt that she was pregnant she moved in with me.
 Within weeks of her moving in clusters of a plant known as Frauenmantel or Lady's Mantel began popping up in the yard and growing like "weeds" by our house.